pesta/continente/README.md

 ### TODO

-Put the values into a XML
+Put the values into a csv file